bhawani0x/Django-Django-Rest-Framework/users/README.md

 **AbstractUser vs AbstractBaseUser**
 The default user model in Django uses a username to identify a user during authentication uniquely.
-If you'd rather use an email address, you'll need to create a custom user model by subclassing AbstractUser or AbstractBaseUser.
+If you'd instead use an email address, you must create a custom user model by subclassing AbstractUser or AbstractBaseUser.

 **Options:**
 1. AbstractUser: Use this option if you are happy with the existing fields on the user model and want to remove the username field.